flyteorg/flyte/rfc/system/5575-supporting-yunikorn-and-kueue.md

 Creat a scheduler plugin according to the queueconfig.scheduler.
 Its basic responsibility validate whether submitted application is accepted.
-When a Yunikorn scheduler plugin created, it will create applicationID、queue name and preemption labels . in the other hand, a Kueue scheduler plugin constructs labels including localQueueName, preemption.
+When a Yunikorn scheduler plugin created, it will create applicationID and queue name. in the other hand, a Kueue scheduler plugin constructs labels including localQueueName, preemption.

 ```go